metalabdesign/metalab-mcp-remote-with-okta/README.md

 ### As MCP Server (Primary Use Case)

-The script automatically detects when called as an MCP server and handles authentication transparently:
+The script automatically detects when called as an MCP server and handles user authentication transparently:

 ```bash
 npx mcp-remote-with-okta https://my.mcp-server.com/mcp